by Patrick Bromley and Alejandra Gonzalez

-Alejandra: The beauty of our friendship, Patrick, is that it was probably born through a conversation about Beyond the Gates in which you used a GIF of Kristen Stewart for emphasis.
-I knew when you said this was one of your favorites of the year that we would be pals, even though pretty much everyone who has the pleasure of watching it falls in love with it.
+Alejandra: I knew when you said this was one of your favorites of the year that we would be pals, even though pretty much everyone who has the pleasure of watching it falls in love with it.
 I think I loved Beyond the Gates for the very same reasons you did.
 I knew from the get go that it would be one of what I call my "fuzzy blanket" movies, but I could never put my finger on exactly why, but you're right.
 It's a generally hopeful story when it's over.
 I can't think of many horror movies that instill that feeling in me besides Texas Chainsaw Massacre.
 Maybe that just means I'm a bad horror fan.

 I've ended friendships over my next pick, which will come as no surprise to you or anyone who knows me.
 Still, there is almost no movie on this earth that comforts me the way The Lost Boys does.
 I saw it three fucking times the week of its 30th birthday!
 I think the notion of being young forever and living life (is that still applicable for vampires?) as one eternal party is something I find admirable as someone who rarely lets herself have that much fun.
 Also, the damn near perfect soundtrack and obnoxious amounts of neon and leather makes me nostalgic for a time I wasn't even around to live through.
 Isn't it weird how sometimes that happens?
 And how is longing for the past so comforting?
 I don't know, but I do know that The Lost Boys takes me to a life (death?) without a care in the world, dancing on the pier after feeding on innocents.
 It's what I wish I was doing right now, so I guess being able to live vicariously through the movie is comforting to me.
 I meant the feeding on innocents part, too.